Westcott Family Property Since 1803 Becomes Part Of Westcott Beach State Park

 Westcott Beach state park will have a Lake Ontario frontage of approximately 3,200 feet.
 Work which the division hopes can be started this year will include construction of a bathhouse, roads, a parking area, power and water facilities, picnic grounds including fireplaces and tables.
 There will also be a landscaping program in the first year’s work.

-The following year, the state would look to acquire another 120 acres which would become an ongoing process as the popularity with the Thousand Island Parks would necessitate it.
+The following year, the state would look to acquire another 120 acres, which would become an ongoing process as the popularity of the Thousand Island Parks would necessitate it.
 In 1948, the parks would draw 20,000 visitors for the 4th of July weekend, 2,000 at Westcott Beach State Park alone.
-The figures would represent a 50% increase in prior years and brings up discussions of a new park on Wellesley Island.
+The figures would represent a 50% increase in prior years and bring up discussions of a new park on Wellesley Island.

 So far, cost of preparing the park for public use has totaled $88,000, with $29,000 of that amount having been spent for grading and construction of the entrance road and parking area and $59,000 for the combination bathhouse, shelter room, and refreshment concession.
 The latter building has been completed this year.

-In recent years, Westcott Beach State Park had a $3.94 million project completed involving the constructions of eight new accessible cottages with full kitchens and bathrooms.
+In recent years, Westcott Beach State Park had completed a $3.94 million project involving the construction of eight new accessible cottages with full kitchens and bathrooms.
 The project was funded through the NY Parks 2020 initiative.
 Below is a video from Barton & Loguidice showcasing the new cottages on their Vimeo channel.

-Attendance has remained strong through the years as the park is now open year-round and consistently draws over 100,000 visitors each year (2019 drew 106,000, down from 124,000 five years earlier.)
+Attendance has remained strong through the years as the park is now open year-round and consistently draws over 100,000 visitors yearly (2019 drew 106,000, down from 124,000 five years earlier.)
 A group of visitors that can be counted on visiting once a year is the Gottman family.
-2018 marked the 50-year tradition of four generations making the journey from various states across the country, that particular year bring 130 family members and friends to Westcott Beach State Park.
+2018 marked the 50-year tradition of four generations making the journey from various states across the country, that particular year brought 130 family members and friends to Westcott Beach State Park.